 Changing the default stride length on your Fitbit account

-To adjust your stride lengths using the Fitbit app, go to Account and find the Stride Length setting.
+To adjust your stride lengths using the Fitbit app, tap or click the Account icon () and find the Stride Length setting.

 To adjust your stride lengths using the fitbit.com dashboard, click the gear icon in the top right and go to Settings > Personal Info.
 The stride length fields are in the Body Info section.
 If you use the Fitbit mobile app, go into the app and turn off Set Automatically under the Stride Length setting.